astorisab/SocialWhitelistBlacklist/README.md

 Functional for: Safari Browser

+#Youtube (Non-Logged In User)

+Currently a work in progress...

+Current Functional issue list:
+[TO DO] - wildcard for allowing connections to video service [TO DO] - limit on allowing connections to video service

+The following link was used to access linkedin: https://www.youtube.com

+Functional for: Safari Browser

+#Youtube (Logged In User)

+## Yet to be started

 If looking for some blocklists related to blocking app functionality, this repo created by another github contributor may be of interest: https://github.com/d43m0nhLInt3r/socialblocklists